At some point in your life, you have probably heard one of the following theories:

 “Athletes do all that work in the gym and [work to] get the right proteins, but if they want to increase lean muscle mass then they have to get enough sleep because that’s where regeneration occurs.
 If you’re not sleeping enough, then your body won’t have time to grow any muscle because it’s too busy trying to take care of the other important stuff (like white and red blood cell regeneration).”

-At some point or another, you’ve probably heard or read that you shouldn’t eat too close to bedtime.
+At some point or another, you’ve probably heard that you shouldn’t eat too close to bedtime.
 We wanted to see if there was any truth to that statement, so we asked our expert.
-According to Tracy, the answer is yes and no, for a couple reasons.
+According to Tracy, the answer is yes and no, for a couple of reasons.

-“If you eat a large amount food too close to bedtime, then your body is busy digesting.
-This makes it harder to rest and sleep,” Tracy says.
+“If you eat a large amount of food too close to bedtime, then your body is busy digesting.
+This makes it harder to rest and get good sleep,” Tracy says.